1•••|•••2•••|••3••|••4••|••5••|••6•••|•••7••home••index

 Luther and Family | Gustav Spangenberg, 1828-91 | Luther advocated congregational singing and musical instruments in church. | Museum der bildenden Künste

-church Protestant Reformation
+church icon Protestant Reformation

 Another great institution, the Roman Catholic Church, was splintered in 1517 by the Protestant Reformation, initiated by German theologian Martin Luther (1483-1546) when he posted his 95 Theses on the door of the Wittenberg Church.
+The Protestant Reformation was a watershed event for music, changing its role in Christian worship and, eventually, impacting music cultures throughout Europe.

 Changes in Theology